 Irene has also worked for German national radio, Radio Netherlands, the BBC and ABC Radio National, Australia.
-She has received several international radio prizes, including a New York International Radio Festivals gold medal and a United Nations gold award for outstanding radio.
-She has travelled widely to countries including Mongolia, Laos and Tanzania, working on development and environment-related issues.
+She has received several international awards, including a New York International Radio Festivals gold medal and a United Nations gold award for outstanding radio.

-Irene is originally from Scotland and received a first-class honors degree in German language and literature from St. Andrews University in 1981 and a Ph.D. from the same university in 1989.
+Irene is originally from Scotland and holds a first-class honors degree and a Ph.D from St. Andrews University.

 You can also follow Irene on Twitter: